Physical fitness and activity guidelines

 Jogging (11km/h) 11.2

-3. Schedule physical activity like any other meeting or appointment.
-Fit it into your daily lifestyle, e.g. a 30 min walk at lunchtime or before work.
+3. Schedule physical activity like a meeting or appointment.
+Fit physical activity into your daily lifestyle, e.g. a 30 min walk at lunchtime or before work.
 Training in the morning can be helpful in case something unexpected comes up.
 Not the master of your calendar?
-Suggest meetings with peers and subordinates are taken on the walk track and use your phone to record notes, you may inspire others to do the same!
+Suggest meetings with peers are taken on the walk track and use your phone to record notes, you may inspire others to do the same!

 4. Include some higher intensity exercise 1-2 times a week.
-The intensity will be high, but the duration of the session should be shorter than your lower intensity sessions.
+Because of the high intensity the duration of the session should be shorter than your lower intensity sessions.

 5. Add muscle-strengthening activities to your routine.
-This could be achieved at the gym, through gardening or body-weight exercises.
+This could be achieved at the gym, through body-weight exercises, or combined with activities such as gardening.

 Top Tips for Staying Active